humanity-labs/hashlips_art_engine/README.md

 Update your `format` size, ie the outputted image size, and the `growEditionSizeTo` on each `layerConfigurations` object, which is the amount of variation outputted.

 You can mix up the `layerConfigurations` order on how the images are saved by setting the variable `shuffleLayerConfigurations` in the `config.js` file to true.
 It is false by default and will save all images in numerical order.

 If you want to have logs to debug and see what is happening when you generate images you can set the variable `debugLogs` in the `config.js` file to true.
 It is false by default, so you will only see general logs.

 If you want to play around with different blending modes, you can add a `blend: MODE.colorBurn` field to the layersOrder `options` object.

 If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder `options` object as well.

 If you want to have a layer _ignored_ in the DNA uniqueness check, you can set `bypassDNA: true` in the `options` object.
 This has the effect of making sure the rest of the traits are unique while not considering the `Background` Layers as traits, for example.
 The layers _are_ included in the final image.

 To use a different metadata attribute name you can add the `displayName: "Awesome Eye Color"` to the `options` object.
-All options are optional and can be addes on the same layer if you want to.
+All options are optional and can be added on the same layer if you want to.

 Here is an example on how you can play around with both filter fields: